-Israel’s president urges William to deliver ‘message of peace’ to Palestinian leader
+Israeli president urges William to take ‘message of peace’ to Palestinian leader

 -

-Israel’s president urges William to deliver ‘message of peace’ to Palestinian leader
+Israeli president urges William to take ‘message of peace’ to Palestinian leader

 The Duke of Cambridge has been urged by Israel’s president to take a “message of peace” to Palestinian leader Mahmoud Abbas and encourage him to take the “first step” with Israel to end the “tragedy” between their people.